PreK - 8th Grade

 You can jump to the following sections:

 Let's say that you had lost faith (or never had faith) in the traditional school system for your family and you decided to homeschool.
-You should try to understand the laws about your state's rules in homeschooling and you might even be able to understand and follow them precisely.
-Or, you might have done a reasonably good effort of understanding them and following the laws but you might have doubts as to whether you were fully compliant.
+You spend time researching the current homeschooling laws set up by your state, but you may have trouble understanding them completely.
+You do your best to follow the laws, but you might be a little unsure as to whether you were fully compliant or not.

 When the government called to survey your family situation, would you be really eager to participate in their survey?
-Would you quickly tell them that you had decided to keep the kids home?
+Would you quickly tell them that you had decided to educate your children at home?

-I think the government undercounted the homeschoolers since they tend to not participate in government surveys, particularly about their children.
+In conclusion, some might say that the government undercounted the homeschoolers, since homeschooling families tend to not participate in government surveys, particularly surveys about their children.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.